WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Imports Access Logs in Apache LogFormats - ***common***, ***combined*** and ***vhost_combined***.
 Plus a ***csv2mysql*** LogFormat defined below.

-Imports Error Logs in default Logformat and preforms data harmonization on Apache Codes & Messages, System Codes & Messages, and Log Messages to create unified, standardized dataset.
+Imports Error Logs in default LogFormat preforming data harmonization on Apache Codes & Messages, System Codes & Messages, and Log Messages to create a unified and standardized dataset.
 See Error Log views below.

 Python executes all MySQL from command prompt or PM2.
 Easy MySQL database installation with 3 simple steps.
 ## MySQL Access Log View by Browser - 1 of 50 schema views
-MySQL View - apache_logs.access_ua_browser_list - data from LogFormat: combined & extended
+MySQL View - apache_logs.access_ua_browser_list - data from LogFormat: combined & csv2mysql
 ![view-access_useragent_browser_list](https://github.com/user-attachments/assets/1550daf7-e591-47c4-a70a-cb4fc5fdefd9)
 ## Application Description
 This is a fast, reliable processing application with detailed event-logging and two-staged data conversation.
 Data manipulation can be fine tuned in second conversion stage if required for customizing LogFormats.
 Log-levels can be set to capture every process step, info messages and errors of the import process from log file to schema import_log table.